 - One of the quickest payment methods around

 - Safe and secure

 - Simple sign-up process

 - Not accepted at all UK bookmakers

 - Not accepted as a valid deposit method for some welcome offers

-Skrill is another e-wallet that is owned by the Paysafe Group which originally entered the scene in 2001, under the name Moneybookers.
+Skrill is another e-wallet owned by the Paysafe Group, which originally entered the scene in 2001 under the name Moneybookers.
 Like PayPal, Skrill is properly regulated and licensed by the Financial Conduct Authority, so there is no need to question this platform’s security.
 Despite being in PayPal’s shadow, Trustly or Skrill is very popular amongst punters and is recognised by most UK bookies.
 To help promote their brand, Skrill has worked with Italian football giants, AC Milan representing them as their official payment partner.